 State of compliance

 As regards legislation on the sulphur content of liquid fuels, Ukraine completed the transposition of the 1,00% sulphur threshold for heavy fuel oil and the 0,10% threshold for gas oil.
-The Directive’s provisions on marine fuels were also transposed during the last reporting period.
-Ukraine should focus its efforts on the implementation of the provisions related to all fuels falling under the scope of the Directive, with particular regard to systematic compliance monitoring of the products concerned.
+The Directive’s provisions on marine fuels are also transposed.
+Efforts should be focused on implementation, especially systematic compliance monitoring of the products concerned.

 With regard to large combustion plants, the key priority for Ukraine remains the implementation of the National Emission Reduction Plan (NERP).
-The 2019 NERP amendments revised the plant inventory based on the common stack approach and included district heating plants in the Contracting Party.
-The amendments do not change the annual emission ceilings stipulated in the NERP.
-Ukraine complied with its reporting obligations under the Large Combustion Plants Directive in May 2020 by submitting its emissions data to the European Environment Agency for the reporting year 2019.
-Certain gaps exist due to the lack of data from plants located in conflict areas.
-The emission ceilings for all three pollutants are met, which is mainly caused by low heat and electricity demand.
-A significant increase of sulphur dioxide emissions is recorded, the main reason of which is the change in fuel supply (lack of access to anthracite).
+Amendments to the NERP were prepared, without a change to the annual emission ceilings stipulated therein.
+Ukraine complied with its reporting obligations in March 2021 by submitting its emissions data to the European Environment Agency for the reporting year 2020.
+The emission ceilings for all three pollutants were met and a significant decrease in all three pollutants was recorded.
+The main reason for this is the low amount of operating hours of the plant fleet due to Covid-19.